fenago/automated-machine-learning/lab_guides/Lab_4.md

-Different complexities grow as a function of their input size

 One thing to note here is that there are some crossover points between different levels of complexities.
 This shows the role of data size.
 It\'s easy to understand the complexity of simple examples, but what